 Dr. McCrate is Associate Professor of Economic and Women's and Gender Studies at the University of Vermont.
 She is a labor economist specializing in the political economy of low-wage labor markets.
-She has taught courses on Women in the U.S. Economy, the Economics of Work and Family, African Americans in the U.S. Economy, Labor Economics, Labor-Managment Relations, and Econometrics as well as the introductory economic theory courses and Introduction to Women's Studies.
+She has taught courses on Women in the U.S. Economy, the Economics of Work and Family, African Americans in the U.S. Economy, Capitalism and Human Welfare, Labor Economics, Labor-Management Relations, and Econometrics, as well as the introductory economic theory courses and Introduction to Women's Studies.

 - "Flexibility for Whom?: Control Over the Variability of Work Schedules".
 Feminist Economics, 18:1, 2012.

-- "Screening for Honesty and Motiation in the Workplce: What Can Affirmative Action Do?" forthcoming in Capitalism on Trial: Explorations in the Tradition of Thomas Weisskopf.Jeannette Wicks-Lim and Robert Pollin, eds., Routledge.
+- "Screening for Honesty and Motivation in the Workplce: What Can Affirmative Action Do?" in Capitalism on Trial: Explorations in the Tradition of Thomas Weisskopf.Jeannette Wicks-Lim and Robert Pollin, eds., Routledge.

 Awards and Recognition